-Name SS# AgeDate of Birth Place of Birth Permanent home address day () street city state zip telephone Local home address street city state zip) telephone College of Enrollment (Arts & Sciences, Educa Date of first U of A enrollment Father's Name Mother's Name Parents are:TogetherDivorced If divorce Your most recent previous address: ., , g SinceI have lived continuou sly in Arkansas at the following address(es).
-Your marital status: SingleMarried If married, name of spouse Occupation of spouse Date of marriage Place Are you independent of your parents, or is you · What are the sources of your financial support ?
-If several, show amounts or pe rcentages.
-ParentsEmploymentI nvestment incomeO ther(explain) How will your sources of support change while you attend the University?
-If foreign born: Have you been naturalized?YesNo Type of visaDat e obtained Have you declared an intent to become aU.S. c itizen?
-YesN Have you declared an intent to become aU.S. c Tell us which year and term you would like you
+NameSS# AgeDate of BirthPlace of Birth Permanent home address street city state zip telephone Local home address () street city state zip telephone College of Enrollment (Arts & Sciences, Education, Engineering, Graduate, etc.) Date of first U of A enrollmentDate of last semester attended Father's NameHis address Mother's NameHer address Parents are:TogetherDivorced If divorced, and you are under age, what are the custody arrangements?
+Your most recent previous address: SinceI have lived continuously in Arkansas at the following address(es): Dates Dates Your marital status: Single Married Separated Divorced If married, name of spouseDate of marriagePlace Occupation of spouseIs spouse an Arkansas resident?YesNo Are you independent of your parents, or is your application based on a parent's residency status?
+What are the sources of your financial support?
+If several, show amounts or percentages.
+What are the sources of your financial support?
+If several, show amounts or percentages.
+ParentsEmploymentInvestment incomeOther(explain) ParentsEmploymentInvestment incomeOther(explain) ParentsEmploymentInvestment incomeOther(explain) How will your sources of support change while you attend the University?
+If foreign born: ParentsEmploymentInvestment incomeOther(explain) How will your sources of support change while you attend the University?
+If foreign born: Have you been naturalized?YesNo Type of visaDate obtained

-Applicant's Statement After carefully reading the Board of Trustee's Policy, make a brief statement on: (a) Your purpose in coming or last returning to Arkansas

-(b) A chronology of dates and events related to your coming here and your activities, employment and living places from the time you were living at home and attending high school to the present.
-A married student should include information about the spouse's current job and future plans in the state; an applicant who is still in a dependent status should provide similar information about their parent or guardian.(c) Facts that, in your opinion and in light of the policy, tend to establish that Arkansas is your true, fixed and permanent home, including the date it became that for you.

-(d) Your immediate and long range plans.
+Applicant's Statement After carefully reading the Board of Trustee's Policy, make a brief statement on: (a) Your purpose in coming or last returning to Arkansas (b) A chronology of dates and events related to your coming here and your activities, employment and living places from the time you were living at home and attending high school to the present.
+A married student should include information about the spouse's current job and future plans in the state; an applicant who is still in a dependent status should provide similar information about their parent or guardian. (c) Facts that, in your opinion and in light of the policy, tend to establish that Arkansas is your true, fixed and permanent home, including the date it became that for you. (d) Your immediate and long range plans.
 Be specific and factual but concise; attach additional pages if necessary.
 Brevity is important.
 Please concentrate on (b), specifically including summer activity.
 Your statement must be supported with appropriate documents (see instructions, next page).
 It must be signed below before a notary public, and submitted to the Office of the Registrar.

+APPENDIX D

-APPENDIX D Department of Crop, Soil, and Environmental Sciences Graduate Assistantship Agreement and Acceptance
+Department of Crop, Soil, and Environmental Sciences Graduate Assistantship Agreement and Acceptance